-In August 2014, FASB issued an accounting standards update entitled ASU 2014-15, Presentation of Financial Statements Going Concern.
-The standard requires entities to evaluate for each annual and interim reporting period, whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the entity s ability to continue as a going concern within one year after the date that the financial statements are issued (or within one year after the date that the financial statements are available to be issued when applicable).
+In August 2014, FASB issued an accounting standards update entitled "ASU 2014-15, Presentation of Financial Statements - Going Concern."
+The standard requires entities to evaluate for each annual and interim reporting period, whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued (or within one year after the date that the financial statements are available to be issued when applicable).
 The standard will become effective for the Company beginning January 1, 2017.

-In February 2015, FASB issued an accounting standards update entitled ASU 2015-02, Amendments to the Consolidation Analysis.
-The standard requires entities to evaluate whether they should consolidate certain legal entities.
-All legal entities are subject to reevaluation under the revised consolidation model.
-The standard will become effective for the Company beginning after December 15, 2017.
-The Company is currently evaluating the guidance to determine the potential impact on its consolidated results of operations, financial condition, cash flows, and financial statement disclosures.
+In July 2015, FASB issued an accounting standards update entitled "ASU 2015-11, Inventory - Simplifying the Measurement of Inventory."
+The standard requires entities to measure inventory at the lower of cost and net realizable value.
+The standard will become effective for the Company beginning January 1, 2017.
+The Company does not anticipate adoption of the standard will have a material impact on its consolidated results of operations, financial condition, cash flows, and financial statement disclosures.

-On April 7, 2015, FASB issued an accounting standards update entitled ASU 2015-03, Interest- Imputation of Interest: Simplifying the Presentation of Debt Issuance Costs.
-The standard requires entities to present debt issuance costs on the balance sheets as a direct deduction from the related debt liability rather than as an asset, and the amortization is reported as interest expense.
-The standard will become effective for the Company beginning after December 15, 2015.
-The Company is currently evaluating the guidance to determine the potential impact on its consolidated results of operations, financial condition, cash flows, and financial statement disclosures.
+In November 2015, FASB issued an accounting standards update entitled "ASU 2015-17, Balance Sheet Classification of Deferred Taxes."
+The standard requires deferred income tax liabilities and assets be classified as noncurrent in the consolidated balance sheet.
+The standard will become effective for the Company beginning January 1, 2018.
+The Company does not anticipate adoption of the standard will have a material impact on its consolidated results of operations, financial condition, cash flows, and financial statement disclosures.